APL-Huddersfield/HULTI-GENv2/README.md

-### PsychoBox
+### HULTI-GEN
-A psychometric testing tool box for Max 8
+A complete, universal listening test software package for Max 8